andadapt/resources/ks4/year11/cpu/PITCHME.md

 ## Question 1

-(b) The CPU has a clock speed of 3.8GHz.
+b -  The CPU has a clock speed of 3.8GHz.
 Describe what is meant by a clock speed of 3.8GHz.
 (2 marks)

 @ol
 - Number of FDE cycles per second